jason-tan-swe/jason-tan-swe/README.md

 - :school: I am a `Junior` at the School of Computer Science at the University of Guelph

-- :technologist: I love using Software as a solution for every `Problem`
+- :technologist: I am constantly `Learning` new full-stack technologies

 - :student: I’m currently learning: `Computer Science` and `Software Engineering`.

 - :thinking: I’m currently open for: `An Intern` or a new `job opportunity`, this is [MY RESUME](https://drive.google.com/file/d/1OPj01b45E9yWDpIiOCiN85C4f_7M7tsl/view?usp=sharing).

-- :nerd_face: Always `learning new things`

 <br>